hackrack/javascript/week_4/d4/whats_next.md

 your solution aloud.
 Remember that a huge part of a bootcamp interview is explaining your thoughts!

-**Type your code on collabedit.** If you are applying for App Academy, practice writing your code on [collabedit][collabedit].
-It is the website we use to conduct technical interviews.
-It is a shared text editor, so you can create a new document begin writing code (be sure to set the language to JavaScript).
-Small things like being familiar with the interview environment will help put your nerves at ease on the interview!

 ### When you're feeling ready...

 If you're feeling good, then give yourself a pat on the back.
 You've worked really hard and have learned a lot.
 Give yourself credit for that!
 Then take a look at the list below.